cassichan/c8-react-movies/README.md

-# Getting Started with Create React App
+# React Movies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Happy Halloween! 🎃

+See a demo at [https://react-movies-cc.web.app/](https://react-movies-cc.web.app/)

+## To run locally

 In the project directory, you can run: